dkumazaw/mobilenetv3-pytorch/README.md

-# [WIP] MobileNetV3 unofficial PyTorch reimplementation
+# [WIP] MobileNetV3 unofficial PyTorch implementation
-This is an unofficial reimplementation of [MobileNetV3](https://arxiv.org/pdf/1905.02244.pdf).
+This is an unofficial implementation of [MobileNetV3](https://arxiv.org/pdf/1905.02244.pdf) in PyTorch.